Rattling Noise When Starting a Car: Insightful Guide

 Usually, these mounts are molded with rubber to prevent damage and vibrations.
 These components protect the engine from getting damaged or touched by other metal parts.

 A missing or poorly fitted catalytic converter could cause it to make a rattling noise.

-This component is usually made from ceramic-like materials and can get damaged if it gets damaged.
+This component is usually made from ceramic-like materials and can get damaged.

 4. Low Oil Level

 Another common reason for car rattling is your vehicle's low oil level.
 Although most drivers don't realize it, low oil levels can cause engine parts to resonate.
-It's essential to check the oil level to ensure it's complete regularly.
+It's essential to regularly check the oil level to ensure it's filled.